Oculus Rift Helps Dying Woman Experience Outside World Again

-Her granddaughter, Priscilla (“Pri”) – a video game artist, who realized the immersive possibilities the Oculus Rift could bring, took a chance by reaching out to the Oculus customer support team to express her grandmothers wish to experience the outside world again.
-The team quickly responded to her heartfelt note, and decided to send a Oculus Rift Dev Kit (DK1).
+Her granddaughter, Priscilla (“Pri”) – a video game artist, who realized the immersive possibilities the Oculus Rift could bring, took a chance by reaching out to the Oculus customer support team to express her grandmother’s wish to experience the outside world again.
+The team quickly responded to her heartfelt note and decided to send an Oculus Rift Dev Kit (DK1).

 “I can’t believe it,” Roberta expressed as she recounts her immersive, and therapeutic experience using the Oculus Rift for the first time.
 Roberta goes on to say, “I mean, you hear about things that like that, and you think you’re all prepared for it, and it’s like dropping into a mirage…into a new life…it’s beautiful…it’s awe-inspiring.”

 Roberta also experimented with trying Google Street View on the Oculus Rift, which coincidentally captured a photo of herself waving to the Street View car as it was driving by years ago.